CatznipViewer/catznip-docs/catznip/docs/features/block_list.md

 * Block (mute) : Blocks all chat and message output from this specific object.
 Will be listed on the 'Blocked' tab.
 * \+ Block Object on the Avatar / Object Blacklist floater and entering a name.
 This will block output from ALL objects with the same name.

-!!! note "Derending an object will not block it at the same time, to do this, block the object and then derender it (see [Object Blacklist](object_blacklist.md))."
+!!! note "Derendering an object will not block it at the same time, to do this, block the object and then derender it (see [Object Blacklist](object_blacklist.md))."